-A portion of the Partnership's capital resources may be utilized in the form of letters of credit to satisfy certain counterparty credit requirements.
-While the Partnership's credit ratings have improved over time, these letters of credit reflect its non-investment grade status, as assigned to the Partnership by Moody's Investors Service, Inc. and Standard & Poor's Corporation and counterparties' views of its financial condition and ability to satisfy its performance obligations, as well as commodity prices and other factors.
-As of December 31, 2013, the Partnership had \$86.8 million in letters of credit outstanding.
+A portion of the Partnership's capital resources may be allocated to letters of credit to satisfy certain counterparty credit requirements.
+While the Partnership's credit ratings have improved over time, these letters of credit reflect its non-investment grade status, as assigned to the Partnership by Moody's and S&P. They also reflect certain counterparties' views of its financial condition and ability to satisfy its performance obligations, as well as commodity prices and other factors.